All Humans Are Welcome Here!

 Tuckup Canyon Head Flora and Fauna

 I topped out at Kanab Point, a very quiet and lonely place.
 I did consider introducing myself to the people truck-camped there, but got a definite vibe that it wasn’t the right time.
 It’s weird to have feelings like that, but I always listen to my gut.
 Probably a great idea when one is that remote, and without any rescue beacon.
 But it was good to know someone was there in case my tonsil decided to explode.
 And as I went through those thoughts in my head, the truck fired up and drove off, without so much as a backward glance.
 People can be so weird in the desert.
-I know if I had flagged them down they probably would… continue reading
+I know if I had flagged them down they probably would have helped, but it just seems like a desert courtesy to howdy do and ask if water is required.
+Must continue reading…

 Looking down on the Esplanade, trying to remember to look at my footing, not the scenery!
 What a gorgeous morning!